Algorythmos-AI/algorythmos-website/README.md

 A professional website for **Algorythmos**, a boutique AI consultancy delivering agentic automation, document intelligence, SQL analytics, and MLOps engineering for SMEs across Europe and Australia.

+## What Does Algorythmos Mean?

+Algorythmos brings together "Algorithm" and the Greek word "Rhythmos", which means flow, harmony, and natural pattern.
+It captures our belief that the best technology combines rigorous logic with the right timing and cadence in the real world.
+The "algorithm" reflects the structured reasoning that powers our solutions, while the "rhythm" represents how we adapt to the tempo of each business, its people, and its operations.
+For our clients, Algorythmos means intelligent systems that learn the patterns of their organisation and move in sync with existing workflows, rather than fighting against them.
+In practice, Algorythmos stands for AI (artificial intelligence) that is practical, predictable, and seamlessly integrated into day-to-day decision-making, so it feels less like a bolt-on tool and more like a new operating rhythm for the business.

 ## 🚀 Tech Stack

 - **Frontend Framework**: React 18 with React Router